2020–21 College Football Playoff: Selection and teams

 The College Football Playoff matchups, along with the rest of the final CFP rankings, were released by the selection committee on December 20, 2020.
 Alabama maintained its No. 1 spot and Ohio State rose to No. 3 following each teams' respective conference title victory; Clemson similarly rose to No. 2 while Notre Dame, the ACC runners-up, slid to No. 4 but still made the playoff.
 Texas A&M and Big 12 champions Oklahoma were the first two teams out of the field at Nos.
 5 and 6, respectively.
 The bracket was set with pairings of No. 1 Alabama and No. 4 Notre Dame in the Rose Bowl semifinal along with No. 2 Clemson and No. 3 Ohio State in the Sugar Bowl semifinal.
-The inclusion of Ohio State drew criticism from some due to their shorter schedule, and similar criticism arose from the exclusion of Texas A&M, mostly on the basis of strength of schedule.
+The inclusion of Ohio State drew media criticism due to their shorter schedule, and similar criticism arose from the exclusion of Texas A&M, mostly on the basis of strength of schedule.
 Instead, the Aggies, ranked fifth in the final CFP poll, were assigned to the Orange Bowl against No. 13 North Carolina.
 The other New Year's Six bowl assignments included No. 6 Oklahoma and No. 7 Florida in the Cotton Bowl Classic, No. 25 Oregon vs. No. 10 Iowa State in the Fiesta Bowl, and No. 8 Cincinnati facing No. 9 Georgia in the Peach Bowl.